iota-community/DAO-Pioneers/session-documents/2021/session-3.md

 ### Tally

-Today at Tally we are building tools and interfaces to scale decentralized decision making.
+Today at Tally, we build tools and interfaces to scale decentralized decision-making.
 We have tools to vote, see who is participating in governance, and understand what votes and proposals are available.
 We support protocols looking to launch on-chain governance with an interface for creating and managing proposals.
 We help tokenholders keep up with governance via email notifications and to gather delegations and support from their fellow holders.

 [Tally (withtally.com)](https://www.withtally.com/) \
  \